 Protected Characteristics Positive Negative No impact Reasons Age X The implementation of the speed restriction is not considered to have any detrimental effect on persons covered by the protected characteristics.
-It is considered that slowing vehicular speed at this location should improve safety for both motorists and pedestrians.
-The Authority considers that the safety and convenience of all persons using the highway is aided by the proposed change.
-Disability X The implementation of the speed restriction is not considered to have any detrimental effect on persons covered by the protected characteristics.
-It is considered that slowing vehicular speed at this location should improve safety for both motorists and pedestrians, including disabled persons with limited mobility who may have difficulty or take longer in crossing the road.
-The Authority considers that the safety and convenience of all persons using the highway is aided by the proposed change.
-Gender Reassignment X It is not considered that The Isle of Wight Council (Various Streets, Isle of Wight) (Speed Limits) Consolidation Order No 1.
-2018 has any particular effects either positive or negative on this protected characteristic.
-Marriage & Civil Partnership Х It is not considered that The Isle of Wight Council (Various Streets, Isle of Wight) (Speed Limits) Consolidation Order No 1.
-2018 has any particular effects either positive or negative on this protected characteristic.
-Pregnancy & Maternity X It is not considered that The Isle of Wight Council (Various Streets, Isle of Wight) (Speed Limits) Consolidation Order No 1.
-2018 has any particular effects either positive or negative on this protected characteristic.
-Race Х It is not considered that The Isle of Wight Council (Various Streets, Isle of Wight) (Speed Limits) Consolidation Order No 1.
-2018 has any particular effects either positive or negative on this protected characteristic.
-Religion / Belief X It is not considered that The Isle of Wight Council (Various Streets, Isle of Wight) (Speed Limits) Consolidation Order No 1.
-2018 has any particular effects either positive or negative on this protected characteristic.
-Sex (male / female) X It is not considered that The Isle of Wight Council (Various Streets, Isle of Wight) (Speed Limits) Consolidation Order No 1.
-2018 has any particular effects either positive or negative on this protected characteristic.
-Sexual Orientation X It is not considered that The Isle of Wight Council (Various Streets, Isle of Wight) (Speed Limits) Consolidation Order No 1.
-2018 has any particular effects either positive or negative on this protected characteristic.
+It is considered that slowing vehicular speed at this location should improve safety for both motorists and pedestrians, and enhance the quality of life of those residents living near to the roads subject to the Order.
+The speed restrictions will have a positive impact on safety near to Newchurch primary school providing better protection for pupils.
+Disability X It is considered that slowing vehicular speed at this location should improve safety for both motorists and pedestrians, including disabled persons with limited mobility who may have difficulty or take longer in crossing the road.
+Gender Reassignment X It is not considered that The Isle of Wight Council (Various streets, Isle of Wight) (Speed Limits) Order No 1 2018 has any particular effects either positive or negative on this protected characteristic.
+Marriage & Civil Partnership Х It is not considered that The Isle of Wight Council (Various streets, Isle of Wight) (Speed Limits) Order No 1 2018 has any particular effects either positive or negative on this protected characteristic.
+Pregnancy & Maternity X It is not considered that The Isle of Wight Council (Various streets, Isle of Wight) (Speed Limits) Order No 1 2018 has any particular effects either positive or negative on this protected characteristic.
+Race X It is not considered that The Isle of Wight Council (Various streets, Isle of Wight) (Speed Limits) Order No 1 2018 has any particular effects either positive or negative on this protected characteristic.
+Religion / Belief X X It is not considered that The Isle of Wight Council (Various streets, Isle of Wight) (Speed Limits) Order No 1 2018 has any particular effects either positive or negative on this protected characteristic.
+Sex (male / female) X It is not considered that The Isle of Wight Council (Various streets, Isle of Wight) (Speed Limits) Order No 1 2018 has any particular effects either positive or negative on this protected characteristic.
+Sexual Orientation X It is not considered that The Isle of Wight Council (Various streets, Isle of Wight) (Speed Limits) Order No 1 2018 has any particular effects either positive or negative on this protected characteristic.

-Are there aspects of the proposal that contribute to or improve the opportunity for equality?
+Are there aspects of the proposal that contribute to or improve the Yes/No opportunity for equality?